ChristianCella/PID-accelerated-VI---RL-project/Frozenlake_example/readme.md

 # Frozen Lake example in detail

 This folder can be used to understand Reinforcement Learning in a better way.
-Frozen lake is one of the environments avaialble in OpenAI Gymnasium library and it is characterized by a discrete (finite) number of states and a discrete number of actions.
-Based on how it is defined, you can implement both Reinforcement Learning (RL)techniques and Dynamic Programming (DP) techniques.
+Frozen lake is one of the environments avaialble in the OpenAI Gymnasium library and it is characterized by a discrete (finite) number of states and a discrete number of actions.
+Based on how it is defined, it is possible to implement both Reinforcement Learning (RL) techniques and Dynamic Programming (DP) techniques.
+In the file called

 ## main characteristics